Sears Catalog Homes: Overview, History & Present Day

 • Network and target niche audiences: Identify individuals interested in Sears catalog homes and establish connections with potential leads to build a strong network.
 These individuals may be history buffs, artists, or enthusiasts of vintage homes.
 Invite them to property showings or open houses, and tailor your marketing efforts to these audiences.

-• Create virtual tours: Produce high-quality photos and video walk-throughs to showcase the interior and exterior of Sears houses.
+• Create virtual tours: Produce high-quality photos and video walkthroughs to showcase the interiors and exteriors of Sears houses.
 Consider adding aerial shots to show the home’s surroundings and neighborhood appeal.
 Create virtual tours using software like Zillow 3D Home Tours, Matterport, and Asteroom.

 • Host an open house: Organize open houses to promote your Sears house listing and attract interested buyers.
 Utilize various marketing channels, including local newspapers, neighborhood newsletters, and community events, to promote your open house.